futoin/core-js-ri-eventstream/README.md

 **You should really understand the concepts to properly use it.**

+# Supported database types

+* MySQL
+* PostgreSQL
+* SQLite
+* Potentially, any other SQL-compliant supported by `futoin-database`

 # Stability Warning

 The code is fully covered in tests, including many edge cases.
 However, the software is still